jeremytammik/tbc/a/2016_closed_room_bound.md

 ### Closed Room Boundary

-Taking a look at jounral files, room boundaries, adjacent rooms, a ForgeTypeId question and one view of where AI might lead:
+Taking a look at journal files, room boundaries, adjacent rooms, a ForgeTypeId question and one view of where AI might lead:

 - [Harry's journal file magic](#2)
 - [Closed contiguous room boundary loop](#3)